 Proust's Muse: The Countess Greffulhe

-What's remarkable is that so many of the dresses that inspired Proust, dresses the Countess actually wore, have survived.
-Of course, some were too fragile to hang on the mannequins, but the curators came up with an ingenious solution; that is, laying them out in boxes on the floor and then angling full length mirrors to reflect the details.
-To protect the collection, taking photographs was strictly prohibited.
+What's remarkable is that so many of the dresses that inspired Proust, dresses he saw the Countess wearing, have survived.
+Of course, some were too fragile to hang on mannequins, so the curators came up with an ingenious solution; that is, laying them out in boxes on the floor and then angling full length mirrors behind the boxes to reflect the details.
+To protect the collection taking photographs was strictly prohibited.

-On view are 25 garments and a dozen accessories, none more charming than a pair of low-heeled pumps in cut red velvet that could have been the prototype for the shoes worn by Dorothy in the Wizard of Oz.
-(Shoes that a few weeks ago the Smithsonian announced needed to be restored...to the tune of $500,000.)
+On view were 25 garments and a dozen accessories, none more charming than a pair of low-heeled pumps in cut red velvet that could have been the prototype for the shoes worn by Dorothy in the Wizard of Oz.
+(Shoes that a few weeks ago the Smithsonian announced needed to be restored to the tune of $500,000).

 The fashionistas of the Belle Époque favored feathers, flowers and furs.
-The dresses on display are stunning, none more so than the ‘Lily Dress’ worn by the Countess in the photograph above where we see her primping in front of the mirror.
+The dresses on display were stunning, none more so than the ‘Lily Dress’ worn by the Countess which can be seen in the photograph above where she's primping in front of the mirror.